 The slide with smear should be dried at room temperature.
 SHOULD NEVER BE HEAT FIX.

-The slides should be placed on a staining rack and flooded with 10% formalin for 15 minutes for fixation.
+The slides should be placed on a staining rack and flooded with 10% formalin fumes for 15 minutes for fixation.

 The slides should be gently rinsed well with tap water.
-All formalin must be removed to prevent the formation of precipitates.

 The slides should be flooded with Ziehl-Neelsen carbol-fuchsin for twenty minutes.
 The carbol-fuchsin must be filtered before each use.
 Filtering can be accomplished by placing pre-cut filter paper strips on the slide prior to the addition of stain and left in place for the full twenty minutes.

 After removing and discarding filter paper strips, the slides should be gently rinsed well with tap water to remove excess stain.

 Decolorization with 2% acid alcohol for 1 minute should be done.
-This is best accomplished by placing slide into a two-slide plastic slide mailer filled with acid alcohol.
-Occasional up and down movement of the slide in the acid alcohol should remove all excess carbol fuchsin.

 The slides should be rinsed thoroughly with tap water.